thecodingmachine/best-practices/php/defensive_programming.md

 static method will return an instance of the `StatusEnum` class that represents the constant.
 Therefore, you can type hint on it.

-So there is no way that you can call the `doStuff` method without passing a valid status!
+Your code is safer and simpler.
+Now, no one can call the `doStuff` method without passing a valid status, so you don't need to check that in your method!